gabrielchuv/SE7/Portfolio/UXDesign.md

 3. The statistical breakdown of the user's wastage was a great medium for visualizing progress to reduce waste and makes the site more impactful/actionable to the food wastage issue.

 #### Con's
-1. The naming of the statistics tab and page caused confusion as to what the tab pertained before going to it, renaming it to something more OBVIOUS?
+1. The naming of the statistics tab and page caused confusion as to what the tab pertained before going to it, so it might be worth it to rename it to something more clear.
 2. The about and FAQ's could really be merged into one and the about can be a tab of the FAQ page.
 3. Submitting food items on the user main page could be clearer.
 4. The wireframe was designed for desktop view but users may interact with the site on different devices or layouts.
 During the walkthrough, one user viewed it on a mobile screen, which the wireframe was not designed for.